§ Verifiable Public Registry v2 Specification

 NOTE

-If needed, depending on configuration mode, Trust Registry controller MAY need to create a TRUST_REGISTRY Permission so that validation processes can be run.
+If needed, depending on configuration mode, Trust Registry controller MAY need to create a ECOSYSTEM Permission so that validation processes can be run.

 § [MOD-CS-MSG-2] Update Credential Schema